shielaytac24-dev/rps-dart-ytac/README.md

 # Rock, Paper, Scissors in Dart

 ## Name
-Your Name
+Shiela Ytac

 ## Course/Year/Section
-BSIT 3 - LGX3
+BSIT/ 2/LGX3

 ## Description
-This is a simple two-player Rock, Paper, Scissors game created using Dart.
-The players enter their names and choose between rock, paper, or scissors.
+This is a simple two-player Rock, Paper, Scissors game made using Dart.

+The players can enter their names and choose rock, paper, or scissors.
-The program also keeps track of the score and allows the players to play multiple rounds.
+The program also keeps track of the score and allows the players to play again.

 ## How to Run

-1. Open the project folder in VS Code.
+Open the terminal in the project folder and run:
-2. Open the terminal.
-3. Run the following command:

 dart rock_paper_scissors.dart

-## Features

-- Two-player game
-- Player name input
-- Rock, Paper, Scissors moves
-- Move validation
-- Score tracking
-- Play again option
-- Final winner